At 18 weeks pregnant, you’re well into your second trimester. Here’s what is happening with you and your baby:

 Nighttime leg cramps are also common.
 Stay hydrated and stretch your legs before bed.
 This may help prevent cramps.
 Exercising during the day may also help.

-Skin Changes and Itching
+Skin changes and itching

 An itchy abdomen is common during pregnancy.
 You may also have itchy hands or feet.
 Avoid hot showers and itchy or tight fabric.
 A gentle moisturizing cream may also help.

-In addition to itchiness, you may also begin to develop a linea nigra, or a dark line down your abdomen.
+You may also begin to develop a linea nigra, or a dark line down your abdomen.
 This is a benign condition, and usually resolves after birth.

 Symptoms you’ve experienced throughout your pregnancy such as heartburn, gas, bloating, and frequent urination may continue this week.
 You may also experience nasal and gum problems, including congestion, gum swelling, or dizziness.